fxu1024/fxu1024.github.io/docs/ds/hadoopclients.md

 OpenJDK 64-Bit Server VM Homebrew (build 11.0.18+0, mixed mode)
 ```

 - Download the trustore (.JKS) File from the CDP Base cluster.
+This file corresponds to `sslTrustStore` in the beeline command for connecting to Hive/impala in CDP Base cluster.
     - For Auto-TLS enabled cluster, the location of trustore file is `/var/lib/cloudera-scm-agent/agent-cert/cm-auto-in_cluster_truststore.jks`.
     - For Manual TLS setup, the location of trustore file is `/opt/cloudera/security/pki/truststore.jks`.